Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Open the schedule list near the Curtain, and it will sync the time with your phone automatically.

-If the Curtain could not work as the schedule set, please send feedback via the SwitchBot app so that we could check it for you as soon as possible.
+---

-I can't set up my Curtain.
+### I can't set up my Curtain.

 First of all, please check the below article first.

 [https://support.switch-bot.com/hc/en-us/articles/360052119093](https://support.switch-bot.com/hc/en-us/articles/360052119093)

-If the setup gets stuck in the app, please kindly take a screen recording and send feedback via the SwitchBot app so that we could check it for you.
+If the setup gets stuck in the app, please kindly take a screen recording and send to us.

+---
-The Curtain could not fit with my curtain rail.
+### The Curtain could not fit with my curtain rail.

 First of all, please follow the instructions below to check if your Curtain could be set up from the side.

 [https://support.switch-bot.com/hc/en-us/articles/360053996513](https://support.switch-bot.com/hc/en-us/articles/360053996513)

-If the Curtain could not be put in the curtain rail, please kindly provide us the measurements as the below picture shows and submit feedback via the SwitchBot app.
+If the Curtain could not be put in the curtain rail, please kindly provide us the measurements as the below picture shows and send to us.

 ![Image](https://support.switch-bot.com/hc/article_attachments/4406984123287/mceclip0.png)